07-001 Spring Ranch

-The House achieves LEED Gold performance through passive heating and cooling, alternative energy, sustainably-harvested materials, and drought-tolerant landscape design.
+Spring Ranch achieved LEED Gold performance through passive heating and cooling, alternative energy, sustainably harvested materials, and drought-tolerant landscape design.
 Site-generated geothermal energy runs the home’s radiant heating and cooling system, while solar thermal and photovoltaic arrays power the net-zero home.
-Solar orientation optimizes southeast glazing to warm concrete flooring and earthen walls.
-Roof overhangs and external shades moderate light and heat throughout the summer months.
+Solar orientation optimizes southeast glazing to warm concrete flooring and earthen walls, and roof overhangs and external shades moderate light and heat.